fisheries.RmdThis vignette discusses the use of an alternative parameterization of

 index and Catch values, you can fit a hierarchical model using

-in the same way as fitGP
+fitGP_fish in the same way as fitGP.
+The

 default behavior is to assume that

-is the same for both population (bshared=TRUE
+is the same for both population (bshared=TRUE).
+Supplying a

-will use the same fixed value for
+single value under bfixed will use the same fixed value for

 all populations.